DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 the Volkskrant building, we only increased the amount of money we needed for those general expenses.
 I did not think it would make a big difference’.

+<div class="streams"><hr class="streams" />In a squat you always pay for utilities, plus a small amount for other general expenses.
+The way I saw it was that with the Volkskrant building, we only increased the amount of money we needed for those general expenses.
+I did not think it would make a big difference.<hr class="streams" /></div>

 It must have been due to this belief in the self-organizing capacities of their tenants that Urban Resort did not ask people to pay a deposit.